 Recently while out for a run, I came to a wide intersection where the Don’t Walk light was flashing.
-I sprinted across before the signal changed.
-A couple standing at the corner, obvious non-runners who waited instead of crossing as I had, glared at me.
+A couple, obvious non-runners who were on the other side and choose to wait, glared at me after I sprinted across before the signal changed.
 The husband snarled, “You runners think you’re so cool.
 Just wait until your knees go bad at 50.”

 I soldiered on and shook my head.
 Guy must have been having a bad day.
 But later I got to thinking.
 I do know former runners who had to give it up because of bad knees.

 I don’t want my knees going out on me.
 Would it be better if I stopped running?
 I reached for the phone and called my friend I.P.
 Aard, a medical researcher at the National Institute of Running Sciences.
-I told her about my unpleasant conversation at the intersection.
+I told her about the guy at the intersection.

 “This is the second time in a week you’ve called me.
-What’s going on, buttercup?“
+How are you, buttercup?“

 “Thank-you, sweet pea.
 The guy at the corner – you didn’t punch him out did you?”